Indium Corporation makes a wide range of alloys that melt or reflow below 180°C and can be used to solve a great many assembly and other challenges.

 Surface Mount Technology (SMT)

-Whether you are qualifying a new product, looking for ways to improve process yields, or upgrading for future capabilities, Indium has the expertise and products to help you with your surface mount technology assembly.
+Whether you are qualifying a new product, looking for ways to improve process yields, or upgrading for future capabilities, Indium Corporation has the expertise and products to help you with your PCB Assembly needs.

 Indium Corporation offers a variety of state-of-the-art and traditional wave soldering products that meet IPC J-STD, Department of Defense, and telecom specifications, as well as customer-specific commercial specifications for wave and selective soldering operations.